mariodotslash/memory-magic/README.md

 ### Card Matching

 Cards are matched based on values, where suit is not considered.
 For each turn, a player may select two cards, which are displayed for 1 second after completing the turn.
-In the case where the cards are a match, they will stay disappear and you will get 1 point.
+In the case where the cards are a match, they will disappear and you will get 1 point.

 ### Points